 Before we start talking about the worst color schemes, it’s worth mentioning that there is actually a “world’s ugliest color”.
-It’s Pantone 448C (hex #4A412A), also known as opaque couché or dark grayish olive.
+Pantone 448C (hex #4A412A) is also known as opaque couché or dark grayish olive.

 This name is not just somebody’s dislike of brown hues but rather a research-proven conclusion.
 The market research company Gfk Bluemoon was commissioned by the Australian government to conduct a survey and create the most unpleasant cigarette packaging that would prevent people from buying it.
 After some time, almost 1000 smokers stated that this color is associated with ‘tar’, ‘dirt’, and even ‘death’ (Source: Evening Standard).
 Not the most tempting associations, for sure.

 As one of the researchers, Victoria Parr, said: ‘‘We didn’t want to create attractive, aspirational packaging designed to win customers … Instead our role was to help our client reduce demand, with the ultimate aim to minimize the use of the product.’’

 One would argue that this color is the ugliest, but this is just another proof that color is extremely subjective.
 However, the associations with cigarette packaging are hard to beat, especially for smokers that are used to seeing opaque couché alongside deadly warnings.

 If you would like to avoid using the opaque couché or any other unsuccessful color combinations in your design, make sure to check out Approval Studio.
 With a high-resolution asset review and 4 compare modes, you can always compare two versions of the design in order to pick the best color combinations.
 Check Approval Studio now and get a 14-day free trial to see all the features by yourself!